LonnekeRoelofs/AnalysesMetronome/README.md

 # Installation
 Download the data, folder structure and scripts to your own computer.

-Make sure you have MATLAB installed (project was created on a Windows machine in MATLAB 2018b).
+Make sure you have MATLAB installed (project was created on a Windows machine in MATLAB 2018b, 9.5.0.1049112 (R2018b) Update 3).

 Run the CompareTPtime.m script from the src folder.
 Make sure you select the desired experiment when running the code.